✦ Relationship Guidance

 Trauma Affecting Intimacy

 Past trauma can affect how safe closeness feels, how the body responds, how trust develops, and how emotionally present a person can remain during intimacy.
 The work helps when trauma is shaping closeness in ways that feel confusing, painful, or hard to explain.
+Where closeness has also begun to feel lonely or emotionally distant, feeling unseen inside the relationship may also need attention.

 Emotional Safety and Regaining Control

 Recovery often begins with restoring a sense of control.
 That includes feeling more able to say what feels okay, what does not, what pace feels manageable, and what helps the relationship feel safer instead of more overwhelming.
+Where a clearer frame is needed, how sensitive conversations are handled can help the first step feel less uncertain.

 Communication Around Triggers, Needs, and Fear